keatchong/GettingDataAndCleaningData/README.md

 + Extract only the measurements on the mean and standard deviation for each measurement.
 + Replace the activities code in the data set to use descriptive activity names
 + Relabel the data set with descriptive variable names.
-+ Create a second,independent tidy data set to show the average value of each variable for each activity and each subject.
++ Create a second, independent tidy data set to show the average value of each variable for each activity and each subject.
 + Output second dataset to file

 # Input